TomJGooding/py-diceware/README.md

-All words in the Diceware list are lower case, and the original method [does not recommend capitalising words](https://std.com/%7Ereinhold/dicewarefaq.html#capitalize) as arguably this does make the passphrase slightly more difficult to type (and harder to remember if characters are capitalised randomly, though this is not applicable for `py-diceware`).
+All words in the Diceware list are lower case, and the original method [does not recommend capitalising words](https://std.com/%7Ereinhold/dicewarefaq.html#capitalize) as arguably this does make the passphrase slightly more difficult to type (and harder to remember if characters are capitalised randomly, though this is not applicable for py-diceware).

+However, the Diceware FAQ does note exceptions where some system password policies "insist that you use a mix of uppercase and lower case letters" or "where the length of the password is limited to 15 characters".

 If you would prefer to generate a passphrase as recommended by the original Diceware method, simply specify a space as the delimiter and no capitalisation of words like the example above.